 Solar letigines: Like ephelides, this type tends to appear in Caucasians and adults over 40 years old.

 The credit for freckles goes to both the natural environment and genetics.
-Take the quiz below to see if you’re more likely to experience sunburns.
 Your risk for burning can increase the incidence of freckles.

 People whose skin produces pheomalanin aren’t protected from UV radiation and tend to have: